 Island County, through the Growth Management Act and Comprehensive Plan process, re-instituted five acre minimum zoning within the Rural Zoning District of the county.
 Though in 1980, the Reserve's own 1980 comprehensive management plan, adopted by the county, called for five acre zoning in the rural areas of the Reserve, it has become obvious to the Reserve Trust Board and staff that zoning at this development density will not preserve the historic views and scenic rural quality that the legislation for the Reserve sought to protect.
-This five acre rural zoning designation has, and will continue to have, impacts in maintaining rural landscape character within the Reserve.
+This zoning change has, and will continue to have, impacts in maintaining agricultural land and critical open space within the Reserve.
+In addition, the lack of clustered development provisions hinders protection of open space.